BermanLaboratory/Feature_Extraction_By_Finetuning_KimiaNet/docs/README.md

 * `features`: Path of feature file to analyze
 * `labels`: Path to the Data CSV file with sample ids and labels.

+### PCA and TSNE visualization:
+PCA

+TSNE

+### Clustering Image Patches on Basis of Extracted Features
+This step helps to understand what patterns is the model trying to learn.

+### Deep Feature Visualization.

 ## General Commonalities Between The files
 Many of the scripts use python multiprocessing module to run multiple processes simultaneously to speed up the calculation.
 More Details regarding it's Use can be found at : [Python Multiprocessing](https://docs.python.org/3/library/multiprocessing.html)